Maia's commitment to partnerships

 Transparency, education, and how we talk about the work we do is vital.
-Redesigning and launching Ecology's new website was an early priority for Maia.
+Redesigning and launching Ecology's website was an early priority for Maia.

 "The greatest driver propelling us to transform our 20-year-old website was you, our customer.
 With more than 1.25 million visitors in 2017, the website is our online front door," Maia says.
 "Our web audience is growing, and we owe them the best possible experience where they can easily find the information they need."

-Our new website was built following several rounds of usability research and testing from our various audiences.
+Our website was built following several rounds of usability research and testing from our various audiences.
 It meets the highest standards for accessibility and it's now mobile-friendly.

 We added new features, including e-comment forms so you can more easily respond during public comment periods on proposed actions.

 Our website is still a work in progress.
 We launched the site in January 2018 with what we believed was our most critical content.
-And we will continue building it with other high priority content in the weeks and months ahead.
+And we continue to build it with other high priority content as issues arise.